 - Linking with the Sanctuary Speakers team and the Swansea Refugee and Asylum Seekers Advocacy Forum (two other important parts of the WCoS project now continuing as part of the Asylum Rights partnership coordinated by Welsh Refugee Council, funded by Welsh Government, both these parts being managed by DPIA).
 The new partnership also promotes similar projects in other parts of Wales; we are helping make sure they both continue working well in Swansea and sustain them into the future.

 You can see our SCoS Annual report 2017-18.

-We generally prefer not to provide services or run projects ourselves, working through partnerships or by encouraging supporting organisations to take new things on.
+We generally prefer not to provide services or run projects ourselves, but rather choose to work through partnerships or by encouraging supporting organisations to take new initiatives.
 City of Sanctuary is much bigger than our projects or our committee:

 “City of Sanctuary is what all our supporters do!”